Performance management guide

 If you’re sold on 360 at this point and want to get started, let’s kick things off with the full breakdown of how you should go about building your program:

-Step 3.5: This is an optional step, but one that many organizations (Personio included) promote.
+This is an optional step, but one that many organisations (Personio included) promote.
 Have your employee complete their own self-evaluation, and treat them as key stakeholders in the overall 360 feedback process.

-Step 4: Collect all of the feedback, share it with the employee’s manager, and find a way to package it in a way that will make sense for the employee.
-Offer a tailored, summarized version that leaves out specifics that single out respondents.
+Collect all of the feedback, share it with the employee’s manager, and find a way to package it in a way that will make sense for the employee.
+Offer a tailored, summarised version that leaves out specifics that single out respondents.

 Earlier, we covered the two key types of 360 feedback questions: closed-ended and open-ended.
 But, how do these questions look in practice, and what questions get the most meaningful results?